RafaelKa/composer-study/README.md

 # Repo for hacking on composer functions and features

-This branch is for testing if `mouf/nodejs-installer` will correctly install Node.js in `FLOW_PATH_ROOT/Data/Temporary/Binaries/RafaelKa.EmberApp/nodejs` directory.
+## This branch is for testing of `mouf/nodejs-installer`
+Will mouf/nodejs-installer composer-plugin correctly install Node.js in `FLOW_PATH_ROOT/Data/Temporary/Binaries/RafaelKa.EmberApp/nodejs` directory?

 Check this directory after running
 `composer require rafaelka/composer-study:dev-nodejs-installer`